Furs, beading, tuxedo jackets feature big in NY fashion shows

 Long gloves reaching nearly to the shoulder, furs, angle-cut skirts and wide-cut vests and jackets were also part of the collection that was viewed from the front row by American Vogue Editor Anna Wintour and the magazine Creative Director Grace Coddington.

-A time-honored favorite of affluent women, de la Renta showed gowns heavily laden with beadwork and embroidery.
-Some were sleek satin sheaths and others were gathered at the waist with voluminous skirts in hues of aubergine, ruby, teal and citrene.

-One notable gown was peach silk organza with feathers and crystals, and de la Renta concluded the show with a gown of shocking pink and mulberry.

 The semi-annual New York Fashion Week, a precursor to shows in Paris, London and Milan, attracts some 232,000 people to the hundreds of shows at Lincoln Center and throughout the city.
 The designers, buyers, stylists and press who attend the 500 or so shows spend about $15 million on hotels and restaurants, according to city estimates.
-(Additional reporting by Marguerita Choy, Editing by Ellen Wulfhorst and David Brunnstrom)
+(Editing by Ellen Wulfhorst and Marguerita Choy)